 How to rename the room your HomePod’s in

 With HomePod doubling as a HomeKit hub for remote control of your smart home accessories, you’re required to assign it to a room during the setup process.
 You can later use the Home app to rename your HomePod, changes its room assignment and adjust other settings.

 1) Open the Home app on your iPhone, iPad or iPod touch.

+Alternatively, you can tap Create New to set up a new room.
 It may take a few seconds or minutes for the newly assigned HomePod name to synchronize through iCloud across all your connected Apple devices, apps and services.

-TIP: you can also rename your HomePod at any time.
+TIP: You can also rename your HomePod at any time.

 For instance, if your HomePod is in the living room but you’ve created the custom room name “Man Cave,“ asking Siri to dim the lights in the living room won’t yield desired results.
 Instead, you’ll probably want to say something like “Hey Siri, dim the lights in the Man Cave”.

 A simpler form of the above command—“Hey Siri, turn off the lights in here”—also does the trick because Siri knows which accessories are in the same room as your HomePod.

 If you like this how-to, pass it along to your support folks and leave a comment below.

 Got stuck?
 Not sure how to do certain things on your Apple device?
 Let us know via help@iDownloadBlog.com and a future tutorial might provide a solution.